jsdelivrbot/piland/README.md

 # PiLand
-PiLand is a modern home computer operating system for the [https://www.raspberrypi.org Raspberry Pi].
+PiLand is a modern home computer operating system for the [Raspberry Pi](https://www.raspberrypi.org).